epitheterased/epitheterased/README.md

 <div align="center"> i bully my friends {affectionately} if if ur uncomfortable lmk! im not a psychic (i wish i was)
 <div align="center"> if you like epithet erased TALK TO ME PLEASE. i am rabidly autistic about it. especially giovanni (mywife) and rick (me!!!!)
 <div align="center"> if ur main interest is hh/hb i will block you get into better media please it will free you
-<div align="center"> more abt me :3 https://rentry.co/teampeasantpoppers or https://rentry.co/spireofdeceitandtruth
+<div align="center"> more abt me :3 https://rentry.co/giorick